How to live well in your retirement and leave an inheritance

 How do you see your retirement?
-Do you plan to knock things off your bucket list one by one?
-Or is it something more understated in which you conserve your assets so you can leave a legacy for your family and favorite causes?
+Do you plan to check things off your bucket list one by one?
+Or is it something more understated, in which you conserve your assets so you can leave a legacy for your family and favorite causes?

 Well, maybe it doesn’t need to be an either/or question.
 With today’s retirement funding options, it’s possible to both live well in your retirement and leave an inheritance to your loved ones.
 Here’s how.

-A confident retirement begins with a plan, one that takes into account the financial resources you will need for the necessities — housing, healthcare, and daily living — and the niceties, from travel to contributing to your grandchildren’s education.
+A confident retirement begins with a strategy, one that takes into account the financial resources you will need for the necessities — housing, healthcare, and daily living — and the niceties, like travel and contributing to your grandchildren’s education.

-Begin by defining what matters most to you: who you love, what you love, and how you want to live your entire life.
+Begin by defining what matters most to you: whom you love, what you love, and how you want to live your entire life.
 Then, take an honest look at the risks too, such as inflation or outliving your money.
 From here, develop a game plan that minimizes those risks while allowing you to pursue your passions.
-Here’s a retirement guide that can help with this step.

 Good helpers along the way include a trusted financial professional, who can provide experienced guidance and unbiased feedback, as well as family and friends who have already retired.
 What did they do right?
 Just as important, what did they do wrong and need to adjust for?
 Among the financial strategies that may allow you to “have it all” in retirement are solutions that provide guaranteed income, such as:

 Annuities: Research shows that the most financially and emotionally confident Americans are those who make it a priority to ensure a stable income in their retirement.
 And these days, that means going well beyond Social Security.
 Products that can supplement your Social Security benefits with guaranteed income every month, such as annuities, can help fill the retirement income gap.